-(not editable, set in the stream setup menu)

-o cust.tr.str.(slave); (not editable, set in the stream setup menu)

-- Tested stream (slave) (displayed in master device only; - o modbus address; (not editable, set in the com port setup menu)

-- o name; (not editable, name of the stream set in the slave device) - Test duration; Numeric entry.
+- (not editable, set in the stream setup menu) - o cust.tr.str.(slave); (not editable, set in the stream setup menu) - Tested stream (slave) (displayed in master device only; - modbus address; (selected from the list (available for the serial test Slave flow computers), set in the com port setup menu) - o stream number; (selected from the available in Slave device streams, from stream 1 to 4) - o name; (not editable, name of the stream set in the slave device and read by Master device)

+Test duration;

+Numeric entry.
 Enter the duration of the serial test.
-Valid entry is from 2 to 120 minutes. - Test command;
+Valid entry is from 2 to 120 minutes.

+• Test command;